 Fans Cast Their Votes for Frick Award Ballot Candidates at Museum’s Facebook Page

+Some of the game’s greatest broadcasters left their mark during the four-decade span of the 1950s through the mid-1980s.
 This fall, one of them will win broadcasting’s most prestigious award.

 Following the selection of the three fan ballot candidates through the online vote, a Hall of Fame research committee will set the remainder of the ballot.
 The final 10-name ballot will be announced in early October.

 The 20-member Frick Award Committee will cast ballots during November, with the 2015 winner to be announced during the 2014 Baseball Winter Meetings from San Diego, Calif., December 9-10.
 The Frick Award electorate is comprised of the 16 living Frick Award recipients and four broadcast historians/columnists, including Frick honorees Marty Brennaman, Gene Elston, Joe Garagiola, Jaime Jarrin, Milo Hamilton, Tony Kubek, Denny Matthews, Tim McCarver, Jon Miller, Eric Nadel, Felo Ramirez, Vin Scully, Lon Simmons, Bob Uecker, Dave Van Horne and Bob Wolff, and historians/columnists Bob Costas (NBC/MLB Network), Barry Horn (Dallas Morning News), Ted Patterson (historian) and Curt Smith (historian).